rails/rails/guides/source/getting_started.md

 $ rails new blog
 ```

-This will create a Rails application called Blog in a directory called blog and install the gem dependencies that are already mentioned in +Gemfile+ using +bundle install+.
+This will create a Rails application called Blog in a directory called blog and install the gem dependencies that are already mentioned in `Gemfile` using `bundle install`.

 TIP: You can see all of the command line options that the Rails
-application builder accepts by running +rails new -h+.
+application builder accepts by running `rails new -h`.

 After you create the blog application, switch to its folder to continue work directly in that application: